LeoRoma/ChosenForYou/README.md

 The pop up task I have build with a modal, where once the clicks on a product card appear a card with all the information and the url of the product.
 Completed this last task, I have started to create a responsive landing page and trying to experiment some animation.
 And I have also build a responsive pop up card.
 The most complicate task for this project was to build a responsive carousel that displays multiple items without any external libraries or framework.
 To complete this task I have did several research on Google to look at the different documentations that suit for my purpose.
 I have added also the possibility to scroll the carousel with touch for the mobile version.
 For the mobile version, I thought that was a nice to have to give to the user an option to change the view of the products from a carousel to normal.
-During this project I have learnt a lot about vanilla JS, and I have found it very interesting to build everything from scratch without using any external libraries and framework.
+During this project I have learnt a lot about vanilla JS, and I have found it that is the best practice to build everything from scratch without using any external JS libraries and framework.

 ## Demo
 This is the link to the project, where I have hosted in Netlify: https://chosen-for-you.netlify.app/